SIBO Diets: Diet Plans and Food Lists

 How To Eliminate SIBO Permanently

-People with SIBO often say it's more of a symptom than a disease in itself.
+SIBO is thought to be more of a symptom than a disease in itself.
 SIBO most often develops due to some "underlying cause", medical condition, or problem with digestion.
 That's why treating SIBO on it's own with diet or antibiotics is rarely an effective strategy for eliminating it.
 There are many instances of reinfection within a year of recovering from SIBO.

 Some Common "Underlying Causes" of SIBO